-- promote sustainable long-term value creation in the Group and thereby support Danske Bank's ambitions of becoming a Better Bank for all of the Group's stakeholders; customers, employees, society and shareholders - ensure alignment between the interests of management and employees and the interests of the Group and the shareholders by ensuring that remuneration packages have a clear link to strategy - support Danske Bank's ability to attract, motivate and retain qualified and high-performing employees in a competitive international market by enabling an appropriate total remuneration package
+- Promote sustainable long-term value creation at the Group. - Ensure alignment between the interests of management and employees and the interests of the Group and the shareholders by ensuring that remuneration packages have a clear link to Danske Bank's strategy - Support Danske Bank's ability to attract, motivate and retain qualified and high-performing employees in a competitive international market by offering an appropriate total remuneration package

-The Remuneration Policy, including in particular the remuneration of the Executive Leadership Team, contributes to achieving the Group's ambitions, and long-term interests in several ways:
+The Remuneration Policy contributes to achieving the Group's ambitions, and long-term interests in several ways:

-- 1) The applied performance criteria (KPIs) and associated targets for the Group's incentive programmes are closely aligned with the Group's strategy and ambitions. - 2) The distribution between bonus payments in cash and shares seeks to ensure a balance between short-term and long-term results. - 3) The share-based incentive pay under both the Short-Term-Incentive programme ("STI") and the Long-Term-Incentive programme ("LTI") provides a strong incentive to look after the Group's long-term interests.
-In particular, the fact that the share-based incentive pay for the Executive Leadership Team is deferred over a 5 year-period (four years for other material risk takers), and further retained for a period of minimum one year (six months for other material risk takers), ensures that the Executive Leadership Team and other material risk takers are continuously exposed to the development of the Group's share price.
+- 1) The applied performance criteria (KPIs) and associated targets for the Group's incentive programmes are closely aligned with the Group's Forward 28 strategy and the four strategic focus areas: Advisory, Digital, Sustainability and Simple, Efficient and Secure. - 2) The distribution between bonus payouts in cash and shares seeks to ensure a balance between short-term and long-term results. - 3) The pay out partly in shares under the short-term-incentive programme ("STI") and the completely share based long-term-incentive programme ("LTI") provide a strong alignment with the Group's long-term interests.
+In particular, the fact that the share-based variable remuneration for the Executive Leadership Team is deferred over a five year-period (four years for other material risk takers), and further retained for a period of minimum one year (six months for other material risk takers), ensures that the Executive Leadership Team and other material risk takers are continuously exposed to the development of Danske Bank's share price.

-The Group's general incentive structures supports the Group's business strategy including the risk strategy and the risk tolerance across all risk types such as credit, market, , operational, liquidity, reputational and other risks identified by the Group.
+The Group's general incentive structures supports its business strategy, including the risk strategy and the risk tolerance across all risk types, such as credit, market, operational, liquidity, reputational and other risks identified by the Group as well as the Group's cultural commitments and values.

 The policy and the Group's incentive structures focus on ensuring sound and effective risk management through the following:

-- a stringent governance structure for setting goals and communicating these goals to employees - alignment with the Group's ambitions and, key priorities on short and longer-term basis - alignment with the principle of protection of customers, shareholders and Alternative Investment Funds managed by Alternative Investment Fund Managers ensuring prevention of conflict of interests - ensuring that the total bonus pool does not undermine or compromise the Group's nor the Company's capital base by including the policy and incentive structures in the capital and liquidity planning and setting - ensuring that incentives to take risk are balanced with incentives to manage risk and ensuring that remuneration is aligned with risk and actual performance
+- Clear guidance for setting goals - Alignment with the Group's ambitions and, key priorities on short and long-term basis - Alignment with the Groups Code of Conduct. - Alignment with the principle of protection of customers, shareholders and Alternative Investment Funds managed by Alternative Investment Fund Managers ensuring prevention of conflicts of interest. - Ensuring that the total bonus pool does not undermine or compromise the Group's nor the Company's capital base by including the policy and incentive structures in the capital and liquidity planning and setting - Ensuring that incentives to take risk are balanced with incentives to manage risk and ensuring that remuneration is aligned with risk and actual performance performance agreements (if any) are entered into with employees comprised by incentive schemes.
+On the basis thereof said employees have clear and predetermined KPIs, which are set in accordance with the Group's and the Company's overall strategy and applicable regulation.
+Further, transparency is ensured by the Company's disclosure of this remuneration policy on its web site and by disclosure of the Annual Report.
+The Company's incentive schemes and procedures is part of the Group's published bonus procedures and guidelines.